Josemarialanda/interesting-code/README.md

-Some code I might use later
+Some code I might use later. (or not)